oneapi-src/level-zero-spec/core/PROG.md

 2. A [**Function**](#func) represents the function within the module that will be launched directly from a command list.

 ## <a name="mod">Modules</a>
-Modules can be created from an IL or directly from native format using ::xeDeviceCreateModule.
+Modules can be created from an IL or directly from native format using ::xeModuleCreate.
-- ::xeDeviceCreateModule takes a format argument that specifies the input format.
+- ::xeModuleCreate takes a format argument that specifies the input format.
-- ::xeDeviceCreateModule performs a compilation step when format is IL.
+- ::xeModuleCreate performs a compilation step when format is IL.

 The following sample code demonstrates a sequence for creating a module from an OpenCL function:
 ```c